 Christine Kuhinka, ABC

-Christine Kuhinka, ABC, immediate past president, IABC Philadelphia, is a corporate communications leader with more than 20 years of experience in external and internal communications, global team leadership and strategic counsel.
-Her experience was acquired primarily at Fortune 100 companies in the pharmaceutical, chemical and consumer packaged goods industries, including Pfizer (Wyeth Pharmaceuticals), Dow Chemical (Rohm & Haas) and Nestlé Nutrition.
-In 2010, she received the Accredited Business Communicator (ABC) credential, the global standard of professional achievement for business communicators.
+Christine Kuhinka, ABC, is a client-focused, results-driven senior communications and management consultant who designs integrated communications and business strategies that drive growth, support engagement and generate profits.
+With more than 20 years of experience in corporate communications, global team leadership and strategic counsel, she is adept at designing and implementing communications strategies and campaigns, facilitating change management; enhancing corporate reputations, managing complex brands and integrating diverse teams in global matrices.
+Her experience was acquired primarily at Fortune 100 companies in the pharmaceutical, chemical and consumer packaged goods industries, including Pfizer (Wyeth Pharmaceuticals), Nestlé Nutrition and Dow Chemical (Rohm & Haas).